 Castle Quay is pleased to announce a game changing new anchor for the shopping centre in Banbury – Lock29.
 A unique, creative leisure space filling 30,000 sq ft of the former BHS store, this vibrant food and beverage anchor will reinvigorate this empty space and create a new destination within the town.

-Opening in March 2020, Lock29 offers something currently not found in the region.
+Opening later this year, Lock29 will offer something currently not found in the region.
 As the phenomenon of street food continues to sweep the food industry, the diverse offer within Lock29 will provide something for the whole of Banbury and beyond.
 Taking its name from the Banbury Lock, it will be a one-of-a-kind leisure destination that seeks to bring the town’s history into the new venue and offer an experience like no other.